Haghrah/PyIT2FLS/README.md

 ### Features coming up in the next version
 - Supporting machine learning models based on fuzzy systems.
     - T1TSK (Almost done!)
-    - T1Mamdani
+    - T1Mamdani (Almost done!)
-    - IT2TSK
+    - IT2TSK (Almost done!)
-    - IT2Mamdani
+    - IT2Mamdani (Almost done!)
 - Enhancing the documentations and publishing it over readthedocs.
+(Almost done!)
 - Exception handling.
 - Supporting Generalized Type 2 Fuzzy Sets and Systems.
 - Some functions were deprecated in SciPy!
+(Almost done!)

 ### Some notes on version 0.7.9
 - Some bugs (concerning EIASC algorithm) have been fixed in this version.